Get Ready to Take the Placement Tests

 Take the Placement Tests Online

 Students may request online access to the ACCUPLACER tests if they have an active myPGCC account and a supported computer.
 The online platforms require you to install software that monitors and records your screen, microphone, and webcam to protect the integrity of the tests.
 After you finish the test, the Testing Center staff will have access to the recordings for a limited time.
-If you do not wish to use this software or do not consent to be recorded, we invite you to take the test in person.
+If you do not wish to use this software or do not consent to these recordings, we invite you to take the test in person.
 Other restrictions are below.

 • Students in Early College Access programs must also take the placement test in person at an appropriate location.
 These programs include Dual Enrollment, Concurrent Enrollment, P-TECH, ITEC, the Academy for Health Sciences, and many others.